-Qualified Domestic Relations Orders ("QDROs")
+Qualified Domestic Relations Orders (QDROs)

-Under the terms of a qualified domestic relations order ("QDRO"), certain payments may be made from the Plan to discharge the alimony, child support, or marital property rights of your spouse, former spouse, child or other dependent (called an "alternate payee").
+Under the terms of a qualified domestic relations order (QDRO), certain payments may be made from the Plan to discharge the alimony, child support, or marital property rights of your spouse, former spouse, child or other dependent (called an "alternate payee").
 If so provided by the QDRO, such payments may be made to an alternate payee even if you are still working and cannot receive a distribution yourself.

 With the exception of a QDRO or a federal tax levy, there are no other circumstances under which payments can be authorized from your account, except as specified in the Plan document.
-In addition, federal law provides that you may not borrow against the value of your account or assign your rights under the Plan as collateral for a loan or for any other purpose (except as provided by a QDRO).
+In addition, federal law provides that, except for loans from the Plan itself, you may not borrow against the value of your account or assign your rights under the Plan as collateral for a loan or for any other purpose (except as provided by a QDRO).
 For information on preparation of QDROs, please call (402) 544-4930.